The ABCs of Death

 The ABCs of Death is a 2012 American comedy horror anthology film produced by international producers and directed by filmmakers from around the world.
 The film contains 26 shorts, each by different directors spanning fifteen countries, including Nacho Vigalondo, Kaare Andrews, Adam Wingard, Simon Barrett, Banjong Pisanthanakun, Ben Wheatley, Lee Hardcastle, Noboru Iguchi, Ti West, and Angela Bettis.

 It premiered at the Toronto International Film Festival in 2012.
 In 2013, it was released on VOD January 31 and in theaters March 8.
 The end credits of the film feature Australian band Skyhooks' 1974 song "Horror Movie".
-The movie's financial success, launched the titular film series thereafter; including a sequel film in 2014, and a spin-off movie in 2016.
+The film's financial success launched the titular film series, including a second film in 2014, and a spin-off film in 2016.

 Background

 The film is divided into 26 individual chapters, each helmed by a different director assigned a letter of the alphabet.
 The directors were then given free rein in choosing a word to create a story involving death.
 The varieties of death range from accidents to murders.

 A contest was held for the role of the 26th director.
 The winner was UK-based director Lee Hardcastle, who submitted the claymation short for T.